-Since the initial purchase of their Speedy 300, the students at George Abbot have been able to use the laser cutter for a wide range of different applications, including creating gears and complex mechanisms for larger design and technology projects.
+Since the initial purchase of their Speedy 300 laser engraving machine, the students at George Abbot have been able to use the laser cutter for a wide range of different applications, including creating gears and complex mechanisms for larger design and technology projects.
 The laser is also used by staff to create components and projects for GCSE students and younger students.

 The versatility of the laser for processing materials is not the only benefit the laser has brought to the classroom.
 The live laser head positioning feature helps staff and students alike make the most of their materials, allowing them to see at a glance whether there is enough space on the material to complete a job.